 Virginity tests are still very common before marriage in Morocco, causing debate and skirmishes.

 Rabat – In October, Government Spokesperson Mustapha El Khalfi said in response to a World Health Organization (WHO) call that virginity tests are not legally required in Morocco.
-However, Spanish outlet EFE raised the issue of virginity tests in Morocco, saying that the government has ignored the WHO‘s call to “prohibit virginity tests.”

 The Spanish news agency noted that virginity tests are still common “every time there is a report of rape” and before marriage.
 In October, WHO called for a ban of virginity testing for women and girls worldwide, including in Morocco.